Julia's Work

 The August 2022 cover for Worlds of Possibility, featuring art by Julia Kim of a chunky orange cat riding a rocket powered bike.

 In the Worlds of Possibility project, Julia Rios buys original stories, poems, and art by other creators to display on this website.
-Paid subscribers directly sponsor these pieces with their subscription fees, and get early access to the works!
-The eventual goal is to publish an anthology of works originally published on Julia's site.
-Worlds of Possibility works leave us with a sense of hope, peace, or contentment.
+Paid subscribers directly sponsor these pieces with their subscription fees, and get bimonthly ebook issues!
+Worlds of Possibility collects uplifting, happy, and hopeful science fiction and fantasy.
+Come race a cat on a rocket powered bike, visit a doctor who is a literal elephant, eat a magic cupcake, watch a lucha libre match where the wrestlers use magic, and more!

 Bridge to Elsewhere